 One of the great tragedies in the history of science fiction was the premature death of the writer Stanley Weinbaum.
 His death in 1935 at the age of just thirty-three cut short his writing career which had barely lasted for a year and a half.
 Even sadder still is that he is nearly forgotten today when in a just world he would continue to be remembered as one of its great authors.
 Although his first story, “A Martian Odyssey”, remains an oft-anthologized classic, the rest of his oeuvre remains largely inaccessible to contemporary readers.
-This is almost criminal, for while “Odyssey” is justifiably regarded as one the field’s greatest stories, the main reason it is still remembered is for the revolutionary impact it had upon publication, the reverberations of which continue to be felt today.
-Weinbaum’s other stories, however, are no less outstanding and moreover, they demonstrate a maturity and an ability to intelligently handle sophisticated ideas far beyond the state of the genre at the time, demonstrating that Weinbaum was continuing to grow as a writer before cancer cut short a promising career.
+This is almost criminal, for while “Odyssey” is justifiably regarded as one the field’s greatest stories, Weinbaum’s other stories are no less outstanding.
+With them, he demonstrated a remarkably ability to intelligently handle sophisticated ideas far beyond the state of the genre at the time, and Weinbaum was continuing to grow as a writer and potentially push the boundaries of science fiction further before cancer cut short a promising career.

-The Best of Stanley Weinbaum is not only a sadly comprehensive collection of the best stories of the greatest of all the pre-Golden Age pulp science fiction writers, but a crucial history lesson, demonstrating almost exactly the point where the genre began to mature when one man demonstrated that one could not only find good writing in the pulps, but that one could also use science fiction as vehicle for ideas.
+The Best of Stanley Weinbaum is not only a sadly comprehensive collection of the best stories of the greatest of all the pre-Golden Age pulp science fiction writers, but a crucial history lesson, pinpointing where the genre began to truly mature, when it was shown that not only could even pulp science fiction be well-written, but that it was an ideal vehicle for both communicating and engaging with ideas.
 Although John W. Campbell would be credited with introducing these notions years later as an editor, the writers he nurtured had grown up reading Weinbaum’s classics and they had left an indelible imprint that influenced their treatment of major sf themes and premises.
 Re-reading Weinbaum’s stories today, one is struck not just by the elegance of the author’s prose, but by how remarkably modern many of his ideas are.
 While there were other writers who were obviously strongly and directly influenced by his writings (Frederic Brown, Theodore Sturgeon and Eric Frank Russell, especially), it may not be too far-fetched to say that all contemporary science fiction will find a conceptual antecedent in either Weinbaum or Heinlein.

-It is for these alien encounter stories that Weinbaum is best known, and in each of them, it is us Earthlings who are the alien visitors to our neighbors in the Solar System.
+It is for his alien encounter stories that Weinbaum is best known, and in each of them, it is us Earthlings who are the alien visitors to our neighbors in the Solar System.
 Although clearly astronomically dated, good science fiction cannot help but to date itself on certain levels if it does not take certain conceptual risks.
-It is this combination of conceptual daring with first-rate writing that makes Weinbaum stand out from John W. Campbell (a far better editor than he ever was a writer) and would help encourage contemporaries such as Jack Williamson and Murray Leinster, who had started writing a few years earlier, but had yet to hit to their stride.
-And while assessments with the revolutionary nature of these stories often begin and end with Weinbaum creating “aliens that were truly alien,” he went far beyond that.
+It is this combination of conceptual daring with first-rate writing that makes Weinbaum stand out from John W. Campbell (a far better editor than he ever was a writer) and would help encourage contemporaries such as Jack Williamson and Murray Leinster, both of whom had started writing a few years earlier, to hone their talents and improve their writing skills as well.
+And while assessments of the revolutionary nature of these stories often begin and end with Weinbaum creating “aliens that were truly alien,” he actually went far beyond that.
 Weinbaum was among the first to seriously investigate the biology and psychology of the extraterrestrial in his fiction, and to do so through a subtle use of the scientific method, applying analogy and induction in his explanations and descriptions and making their alien nature an integral part of the storylines.
 Furthermore, his view of the planets was just as unique and refreshing; instead of viewing them as stand-ins for the Amazon or the Sahara or the Tundra, he endowed them with their own unique landscapes and environments, as was appropriate for the organisms he populated them with.
 No other author would be re-conceptualize science fiction’s view of the extraterrestrial or interplanetary again as well or as comprehensively until Hal Clement would when he insisted that they be rigorously subjected to the known laws of physics and chemistry, and in the case of the former, evolution as well.

 Weinbaum’s subsequent jaunts through the Solar System aren’t as well known, but they should be, for not only do many of them equal or in some cases excel “A Martian Odyssey” in terms of overall writing and entertainment value, but he continued to develop the same themes and build on them in terms of intellectual complexity and sophistication.
 Whereas in his first story, he gently criticized the human hubris that our way of thinking is superior to all others, his later ones can be seen as a critique of “biological chauvinism,” the notion that life will evolve the same way on other worlds and that we easily make assumptions about what is “out there” based on life here on Earth.
 Both “Parasite Planet” and its sequel “The Lotus Eaters” are gripping tales set on a Venus divided into hemispheres and an equatorial “twilight zone (possibly the first use of that now-iconic term in science fiction) where all forms of life live sycophantically off one another.
 The most notable of these being the doughpot, described as a “nauseous creature” and “twenty tons of mushy filth” a formless blob that crashes down and devours everything in its path (and in yet another bit of sly humor on Weinbaum’s part, he notes that “the Dutch are not prudish and they call the horror just what they think it warrants.”).
 My personal favorite of Weinbaum’s stories in this collection is “The Mad Moon,” reminiscent of Frederic Brown’s “Placet is a Crazy Place,” set on an Io where the aliens-the long-necked, balloon-headed, seemingly moronic loonies, intelligent yet devious ratlike slinkers, and the intelligent, outwardly friendly yet impossible to penetrate parcats- all operate on a logic of their own.
 Of course, not all of Weinbaum’s stories are successful.
 “The Valley of Dreams,” the sequel to “A Martian Odyssey,” is not as well known and for good reason.
 It suffers from the same affliction of too many unnecessary sequels in science fiction, of revealing too much when the mystery was part of original story’s greatness, and worse yet, Tweel winds up being humanized in this story (for that matter, the story’s big revelation is ruined on the cover of the paperback edition).
 Although the bladder birds of Europa featured in “Redemption Cairn” are memorable, there are no other interesting aliens to satisfy Weinbaum fans in what turns out be a talky and routine adventure story made only slightly more interesting by its Jovian lunar setting.
 But these are exceptions to the rule, fortunately.